Cogitate-consortium/iEEG-data-release/README.md

 >**The data required to run these notebooks are not yet available.
 We will update this page as soon as they are.**

 This repository contains scripts showcasing how to download iEEG data from the data base, perform preprocessing and preliminary analyses.
-It accompanies the scientific data paper published in nature:
+It accompanies the scientific data we have recently submitted.
+In addition, we have packaged various utilities that were created during the cogitate as a python package named cog_ieeg.

 ## Setup guide:
 First, you should install the environment and activate it.
 This may be done as shown below.